Moses A. McLaughlin: Command at Fort Tejon, Dismissal from the service

 Captain McLaughlin, as ordered, prepared for moving his force at Camp Independence to Fort Tejon and occupy it.
 McLaughlin was also ordered to establish a camp for the summer occupied by one company, nearby or on the South Fork of Kern River, to protect to the whites residing there and in the country known as Owen's Lake Valley.
 This camp on the Kern River was later called Camp Leonard, garrisoned by a detachment of Company G, and was located opposite the mouth of the Kelsey Cañon, on the South Fork Kern River.
-This camp also was later directed to intercept any Owens Valley people trying to return from the reservation, but had little luck in that task.
+This camp was also later directed to intercept any Owens Valley people trying to return from the reservation, but had little luck in that task.

 On August 6, 1863, McLaughlin left Fort Independence with Companies D, E and G for his new post, by a 250-mile march via Kern River, Hot Springs Valley, Walker's Basin, Agua Caliente, the Sinks of Tejon, Sebastian Reservation, and Canada de las Uvas, arriving at Fort Tejon on the 17th of August in eleven marching days, resting one day at Hot Springs Valley for repairs.

 Captain McLaughlin remained in command at Fort Tejon until he was called away to Camp Babbit, December 17, 1863, leaving Capt.
 James M. Ropes, 2nd Cavalry in charge temporarily.
 Captain John G. Schmidt, Second Infantry California Volunteers, took his place when the 2nd Cavalry was replaced by Schmidt's Infantry Company from January 26, 1864.
 Captain Thomas Barker, took command February 25, 1864.

 Captain Moses A. McLaughlin, was tried at a Court Martial at Camp Babbit, Visalia, Jan.
 21, 1864, for conduct Unbecoming an Officer and Gentleman.
 He was dismissed from the service on Jan.
 22, 1864.

 The General Court Martial convened at Camp Babbit, Visalia, California, convicted McLaughlin of Conduct unbecoming an officer and a gentleman.
 Specifically he was charged: